Advertisement

 Build Your Strength

-You don't have to be a body builder.
-But lifting light weights or doing other types of resistance-based strength training might improve your fibromyalgia symptoms.
-Fewer fibromyalgia studies have been done on strength training than on other exercise forms, but resistance training shows equal promise in its ability to relieve fibro pain and fatigue, improve sleep, reduce the number of tender points, and dampen depression in people with fibromyalgia.
-Strength training also may prevent weakening and loss of muscle mass (atrophy) to boot.
+You don't have to be a body builder, but lifting light weights or doing other types of resistance-based strength training might improve your fibromyalgia symptoms.
+It shows promise in its ability to relieve pain, fatigue, and sleep issues in people with fibromyalgia, according to a 2022 systematic review published in the Journal of Pain Research.
+It may also prevent weakening and loss of muscle mass (atrophy).

 woman walking dog in park